frans-de-waal/rust-advent-2022/notes/notes.md

     - Creates a `Cargo.toml` file, Cargo's configuration file (*see [TOML](https://toml.io/en/)*).
     - Creates a `src` directory with a `main.rs` file.
     - Initialises a Git repository if not already in one.
+    - Use `cargo init` to initialise a new project in an existing directory.
 - Building and running a Cargo project
     - Build: `cargo build`
         - Creates an executable `target/debug/` directory (*default build is a debug build*).